thecodeholic/yii2-ecommerce-website/README.md

         'vendorEmail' => 'admin@yourwebsite.com'
     ];
     ```

+## Building assets
+The project uses webpack to build the assets.<br>
+The project styles and bootstrap styles are built together.
+Source files are located in `frontend/scss` and `backend/js`.

+#### Bootstrap customization
+If you want to customize bootstrap variables, open `frontend/scss/bootstrap-variables.scss`
+and override any bootstrap variable.<br>
+Check [the following link](https://getbootstrap.com/docs/4.0/getting-started/theming/) for more information about bootstrap customization

+#### For Development
+Run`npm run dev` to build the files and start watching them.
+This will generate unminified versions of the files
+and will generate source maps as well

+#### For production
+Run `npm run prod` to build the files for production.
+This will generate minified files.

 ## Create admin user
 Run the following console command to create admin user.
 PASSWORD is optional, you can skip it and system will generate a random password